lakehq/sail/README.md

 The code can be built and tested using the stable toolchain, while the nightly toolchain is required for formatting the code.

-Please make sure there are no warnings in the build or test output.
+Please make sure there are no warnings in the output.
-The GitHub Actions workflow has the `RUSTFLAGS="-D warnings"` environment variable set to treat warnings as errors.
+The GitHub Actions workflow runs `cargo clippy` with the `-D warnings` option, so that the build will fail if there are any warnings from either the compiler or the linter.

 If the test fails due to mismatched gold data, use the following command to update the gold data and commit the changes.